 A national education campaign focused on opioids could be modelled after The Real Cost, an existing award-winning youth tobacco prevention campaign from the FDA.
 The Real Cost seeks to educate at-risk teens about the harmful effects of tobacco use with the goal of preventing youth who are open to using tobacco from trying it and reducing the number of youth who move from experimenting with tobacco to regular use.
 It was launched nationally in February 2014 across multiple media platforms including TV, radio, print, web, social media, and out-of-home sites, like billboards.
 Initial campaign advertising focused on reaching the nearly 10 million youth ages 12-17 in the United States who are either open to trying smoking or are already experimenting with cigarettes.
 Results from the first evaluation published in 2015 indicated that 9 out of 10 youth reported seeing The Real Cost ads seven months after the campaign launch and that the campaign positively affected tobacco-related risk perceptions and beliefs after 15 months.
-Further, from 2014-2016, the campaign was associated with a 30% decrease in the risk of smoking initiation which translates into preventing an estimated 350,000 youths aged 11-18 from smoking.
+Further, from 2014-2016, the campaign was associated with a 30% decrease in the risk of smoking.